Conscious Community: Values and views

 Individuals in the Conscious Community oppose both a perceived global system of white supremacy and the perceived predominant norms (e.g., political, economic, cultural) it has created among continental Africans and African Americans.
 In addition to viewing a perceived global system of white supremacy as a primary form of opposition, individuals in the Conscious Community view the "Black bourgeoisie" as another form of opposition, based on the view that they have betrayed the cause of self-determination for Black and African peoples.
-In order to be able to effectively stand against perceived government corruption (e.g., United States), individuals in the Conscious Community encourage Black and African peoples to have a deeper appreciation for and comprehension of radical Black thought and the Afrocentric cultural tradition.
-Individuals in the Conscious Community use informational warfare, composed of radical and revolutionary content (e.g., pro-Black, pro-sovereign, anti-integrationist, and non-conformist), with the intention of combating a perceived predominant system and culture of white supremacy so as to achieve their goal of creating a liberated and self-determining Black nation, which is believed to be necessary for the survival of both continental Africans and African Americans.
+In order to be able to effectively stand against perceived government corruption, individuals in the Conscious Community encourage Black and African peoples to have a deeper appreciation for and comprehension of radical Black thought and the Afrocentric cultural tradition.
+Individuals in the Conscious Community use informational warfare, composed of radical and revolutionary content (e.g., pro-Black, pro-sovereign, anti-integrationist, and non-conformist), with the intention of combating a perceived predominant system and culture of white supremacy so as to achieve their goal of creating a liberated and self-determining Black nation, which is believed to be necessary for the survival of both continental Africans and members of the African diaspora.
 "Web-Oblutionary" or "YouTube Revolutionary" are also considered to be offensive terms to apply to individuals in the Conscious Community, as it is seen as belittling the value of the work (e.g., virtual, in-person) that individuals in the Conscious Community have been and are undertaking.

 Individuals in the Black Conscious Community tend to have an awareness of power dynamics being essential to comprehending the nature of race as well as the African contributions to and origins of civilization.
 Individuals in the Black Conscious Community also share a common commitment to the subversion of and resistance against racist oppression and a perceived global system of white supremacy.
-While Black Lives Matter may bear some similarities with the Black Conscious Community, the two are distinct (e.g., liberation associations, liberation methods, liberation philosophies, liberation politics) from one another.
-Though there are ideological differences (e.g., political, religion, cultural) among individuals in the Conscious Community, which can result in internal contention and internet debate, individuals in the Conscious Community share and collaborate to achieve the common goal of liberating continental Africans and the African diaspora.
+While Black Lives Matter may bear some similarities with the Black Conscious Community, the two are distinct from one another in their liberation methods, philosophies, politics, and associations.
+Political, religious, cultural, and ideological differences among individuals in the Conscious Community can result in internal contention and internet debate, but despite the internal struggles individuals in the Conscious Community share and collaborate to achieve the common goal of liberating continental Africans and the African diaspora.